Title: Communication Studies Instructor

 - CMAP's Collaborator of the Year Award (3 years in a row) with Marc Turetzky for work in Learning Community

-- Alumni Speaker Gavilan College 87th Annual Graduation Commencement May 25, 2007
+- Alumni Speaker Gavilan College 87th Annual Graduation Commencement, 2007

-- Faculty of the Year 2007, Fine Arts Dept
+- Faculty of the Year 2007, Fine Arts Department

-Denise attended Gilroy High School, completed coursework at Gavilan College and received a B.A. in Organizational Communication with a minor in Journalism from CSU Stanislaus and an M.A. in Speech Communication Education from San Jose State University.
+Besson attended Gilroy High School, completed coursework at Gavilan College and received a B.A. in Organizational Communication with a minor in Journalism from CSU Stanislaus and an M.A. in Speech Communication Education from San Jose State University.
 In addition, Denise studied abroad traveling through most of Central America and Studied at the Universidad Nacional, Heredia, Costa Rica.
-Denise was the first in her immediate family to receive a college degree and began teaching at Gavilan College in 1997.
-Her passion for teaching and commitment to the community have been demonstrated through her involvement on the Gavilan College Education Foundation Board.
-Denise began to connect Gavilan College students with local non-profit agencies through a service learning assignment entitled, Making a Difference.
-To date, Gavilan College students have volunteered over 4,000 hours of community service, raised, and donated over $50,000 to local non-profit agencies and services.
+Besson was the first in her immediate family to receive a college degree and began teaching at Gavilan College in 1997.
+Besson has cited her most rewarding, yet most challenging work is raising and empowering her two beautiful daughters, Kylie and Ava.